 - A. The workday shall be in accordance with the work assignment form of the individual employee position as noted in Article 7.3 A. - B. Employees as noted in Article 7.3 A shall be assigned to a definite shift with designated time of beginning and ending.
-All employees shall be notified of hours and work assignments as soon as decisions have been made by the College. - C. All employees shall be allowed a rest period of not less than fifteen (15) minutes on the employer's time for each four (4) hours of working time, scheduled as near as possible to the midpoint of the work period.
-No employee shall be required to work more than three (3) hours without a rest period. - D. All employees entitled to a meal period in accordance with applicable law will be provided a minimum duty free lunch period of thirty (30) minutes. - E. All employees required to work through their regular meal periods will be given time to eat at a time agreed upon by the employee and supervisor.
+All employees shall be notified of hours and work assignments as soon as decisions have been made by the College.

+- C. All employees shall be allowed a rest period of not less than fifteen (15) minutes on the employer's time for each four (4) hours of working time, scheduled as near as possible to the midpoint of the work period.
+No employee shall be required to work more than three (3) hours without a rest period. - D. All employees entitled to a meal period in accordance with applicable law will be provided a minimum duty freeduty-free lunch period of thirty (30) minutes. - E. All employees required to work through their regular meal periods will be given time to eat at a time agreed upon by the employee and supervisor.
 In the event the College requires an employee to forego a meal period and the employee works the entire shift, including the meal period, the employee shall be compensated for the foregone meal period at overtime rates. - F. Employees who voluntarily waive their meal period may do so with their supervisor's agreement.
 Each waived meal period must be documented in the time and leave system. - G. The normal workweek shall consist of forty (40) hours per week, Monday through Saturday.
-Each full-time and part-time employee shall be assigned to a definite and regular shift and workweek, which shall not be changed without reasonable notice to the employee, EXCEPT in emergencies. - H. Flexible work schedules will allow classified employees the ability to perform their assigned duties at other than the conventional 7:30 am - 4:30 pm work times.
-Flexible work schedules may be approved for employees by their supervisor, in consultation with Human Resources, provided the operational needs of the institution are met and there shall be no reduction in service to students, the public or other employees.
+Each full-time and part-time employee shall be assigned to a definite and regular shift and workweek, which shall not be changed without reasonable notice to the employee, EXCEPT in emergencies.
+Permanent Schedule changes require fifteen (15) business days' notice, in writing, to the employee and a copy to Human Resources. - H. Temporary schedule changes may occur with prior notice from the College.
+A temporary schedule change is one that lasts three weeks or less at any time.
+Employees will be provided ten (10) business days' notice, in writing with a copy to Human Resources. - H.I.
+Flexible work schedules will allow classified employees the ability to perform their assigned duties at other than the conventional 7:30 am 4:30 pm work times.
+Flexible work schedules may be approved for employees by their supervisor and may be in consultation with Human Resources, provided the operational needs of the institution are met and there shall be no reduction in service to students, the public or other employees.
+Flexible schedules and any schedule changes should be documented in ctcLink by Human Resources.
 Refer to the College's Flextime Procedure for further information.